rjrudin/slush-marklogic-spring-boot/README.md

 2. Requests from Angular to the MarkLogic REST API are proxied via a Spring MVC controller.
 3. The Gulp build file is a minimal approach for deploying everything to the src/main/resources/templates and src/main/resources/static directories - where Spring Boot expects to find static content.

+## Notes about Gradle

+1. Most ml-gradle properties are in src/main/resources/application.properties to avoid duplication in gradle.properties.
+That's the file that Spring Boot reads from for application properties.
+2. For support with environment-sensitive properties, look into the commented-out Gradle properties plugin in bild.gradle.

+## How do I remove the map?

+As of version 0.4.0, an Esri-based map is included in the UI, along with some code in the modules database to support it.
+If you don't want this map, the easiest thing to do is comment it out in search.html and then comment out the related parts in search.controller.js.
+Also comment out the Esri JS/CSS files in index.html.
+That will prevent the app from doing any unnecessary work to try to power a map that you don't want.

 ## Getting To Know Slush

 Slush is a tool that uses Gulp for project scaffolding.